 Once a user manually pans or zooms the chart in the dashboard view, the default settings are disregarded until the dashboard is reloaded.

-Optionally, you may choose a particular map tile set.
+Optionally, you may choose a particular default map tile set.
 The two current styles available are

-You may also include arrows on your history lines to show the direction of movement between your GPS points.
+You may also include arrows on your history lines to show the direction of movement between your GPS points, as shown in the screenshots above.

 Losant allows for customization of the pins for points on the map as well as the popups that appear when clicking on a map pin.